 Ethnic and Community Identity in Southeast Asia

 The UC Berkeley-UCLA Consortium National Resource Center for Southeast Asia is holding its next conference at UCLA.
 The conference was originally scheduled to be held in April 2020.
 Due to the state-wide shelter-in-place ordered in response to the COVID-19 pandemic, the conference has been postponed to Fall 2020.
-An update on the program and schedule will be announced in late February 2020.
+An update on the program and schedule will be announced in August.

 Migrations and New Mobilities in Southeast Asia

 Organized by the UC Berkeley-UCLA Consortium National Resource Center for Southeast Asia and the Asian Institute at the University of Toronto